-Costs owed to other organizations.
-The amount on CampS is only what you pay to UWEC.
+Costs owed to other organizations: The amount on CampS is only what you pay to UWEC.
 You can find estimates of additional costs you will pay directly to your host university or while abroad in your online study abroad account, under Learning Content/Cost Estimates or in your program guide.
+Your organization may have different deadlines for payment and it is your responsibility to know when those are and to pay in a timely manner.